chicagopython/chipy.org/README.md

     docker-compose exec web ./manage.py createsuperuser

-Finally, you should be able to visit your site, but entering the following in your url bar:
+Finally, you should be able to visit your site by entering the following in your url bar:

     http://localhost:8000